shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 He turned to peek at her.
 “So, do you like fish?”

-\~\~“I like it ok,” is what she would’ve said, if she could make sound.
+“I like it ok,” is what she would’ve said, if she could make sound.
 “I KINDA LIKE FISH!”
-She tried yelling, but it didn’t work.\~\~
+She tried yelling, but it didn’t work.

-“I hope you do!” he turned back to his fishing pole.
+“I hope you do!”
+He turned back to his fishing pole.
 It was bouncing up and down.
 “Because I just caught one!”
 He reeled it up and flung it into the basket.
-Sharp curved claws flipped out of his hand and pierced the fish, letting it no chance of escape.
+Sharp curved claws flipped out of his hand and pierced the fish, leaving it no chance of escape.
 He pulled it up to his mouth and bit its head off.
 He spat the head into the basket and chucked the body in after.

 The smell of fresh fish and fresh blood filled the air.
 Ersatzica licked her lips.
 She sat down next to him on the outcropping.